StrikerCC/ENPM661P1/README.md

 `from search import node, bfs, puzzle15`

 # Instructions to run the code
-first create initial state and goal state as a 2d list.
+First create initial state and goal state as a 2d list.
 then build puzzle15 class with those states.
 `
 state_initial = [[1, 2, 3, 4],